-But you need to know how to sell corporate training programs the right way.
+But you need to know how to set up, launch, and sell corporate training programs the right way.

 In this case study, we’ll look at how corporate sales training expert Marc Wayshak built a successful training business and how he developed additional revenue streams by adding online training.

-Marc’s Advice on How To Sell Corporate Training Programs to Teams
+Marc’s Advice on Selling Corporate Training Programs to Teams

 Before we dive into Marc’s sales advice, let’s see why we might want to emulate his strategies and learn from him.